Generational drive: Toby's Body and Fender still thriving after 80 years

 The 11 employees in the shop include Keith’s wife, Jami.

-Keith’s 10-year-old son says he wants to take over the business someday.
+Keith’s 10-year-old son said he wants to take over the business someday.

 “He’s pretty set on it,” Keith said.